RolphR/networking-in-gcp-terraform/01-multiple_network_interfaces/README.md

   - During the `plan` in which the `appliance` vm is recreated, the instance group already contains the self_link to the vm
   - Terraform does flag the group as `(known after apply)`, however, the target_link will remain the same after the instance recreate, therefore not triggering an update.
   - Google does remove the instance from the instance group, therefore requiring a re-run of `terraform apply` to re-add the instance back to the instance group
 - The `webserver`, `database`, and `onprem` instances have a startup script to install a basic webserver.
-This install will only succeed if the `appliance` vm and Cloud NAT are fully up and running.
+This install will only succeed if the `appliance` vm, Cloud NAT, and other core components are fully set up and running.
+  - The `terraform_data.network_setup` resource was created to be an easy filter for this usecase.

 ## Deploy this example